 For over 30 years, Life Time's mission has been to help people live healthier, happier lives.
-We believe that our own health and happiness is strengthened by the health of our planet and the people around us-in our workplaces and communities-and the principles our Company aspires to live by.
+We believe that our own health and happiness are strengthened by the health of our planet and the people around us-in our workplaces and communities-and the principles our Company aspires to live by.
 We have therefore focused our Environmental, Social and Governance ("ESG") approach on three pillars: Healthy People, Healthy Planet and Healthy Principles.

-Healthy People Healthy Planet Healthy Principles (Social) (Environmental) (Governance) and valued to fully participate in their healthy way of life journey.
+Healthy People Healthy Planet Healthy Principles (Social) (Environmental) (Governance) Our goal is to make Life Time a place for everyone- where everyone feels welcomed, respected, supported and valued to fully participate in their healthy way of life journey.
 Our human capital is critical to this mission.
-We believe we can better deliver a premium member experience reflective of the diversity of our Healthy people depend on a healthy planet, and so our mission as a "Healthy Way of Life" company embraces environmental sustainability.
+We believe we can better deliver a premium member experience reflective of the diversity of our membership base by recognizing, empowering and celebrating the unique talents, backgrounds and perspectives of all team members.
+Healthy people depend on a healthy planet, and so our mission as a "Healthy Way of Life" company embraces environmental sustainability and preservation.
 From the design to the operation of our athletic country clubs, we are focused on energy, water and waste management.
 These sustainability efforts have reduced our energy and water consumption and improved our waste diversion.
 We are committed to strong governance and ethical business practices.
 Our code of business conduct and ethics defines our values, and our diverse Board of Directors sets high standards for our senior leaders and team members to conduct business with integrity.
-As th "Healthy Way of Life" company, we believe that doing the right thing serves as a foundation for making a positive impact on the health of our members, team members and communities.
+As the "Healthy Way of Life" company, we believe that doing the right thing serves as a foundation for making a positive impact on the health of our members, team members and communities.

-Our ESG initiatives are led by the Company's senior leadership team, which is supported by a cross-functional ESG committee.
+Our ESG initiatives are led by the Company's senior leadership team, which is supported by a cross-functional ESG team, and are overseen by our Nominating and Corporate Governance Committee.

 We continue to improve in our diversity, equity and inclusion strategy-making Life Time "A Place for Everyone."
-A key goal of our workforce inclusion strategy is to improve the representation and engagement of diverse team members, including among our senior center and corporate leaders, as well as on our Board of Directors.
+A key goal of our strategy is to improve the representation and engagement of diverse team members, including among our senior club and corporate leaders, as well as on our Board of Directors.
 Our strategy has four objectives:

-Support a Culture of Inclusion - Create safe and respectful spaces so everyone is encouraged to participate and where all team members feel valued at work, leading not only to a stronger connection to our corporate mission and purpose, but also to better performance, tenure and health.
+Support a Culture of Inclusion - Create safe and respectful spaces so everyone is encouraged to participate and where all team members feel valued at work, leading not only to a stronger connection to our corporate mission and purpose, but also to better performance, longer tenure and health.